alfasin/SecurityShepherd/README.md

 # Build the docker images, docker network and bring up the environment
 docker-compose up

+# if you're getting the error: "ERROR: Couldn't connect to Docker daemon at http+docker://localunixsocket - is it running?"
+sudo docker-compose up
 ```

 Open up an Internet Browser & type in the address bar;